 Because I’ve spent most of my career in post-production (for film and video) I view shooting as only the first step of photography.
 I generally follow the same process for every photo.

 If I’m doing a shot that requires a lot of compositing, I’ll often spend a ton of time in Superimpose and/or Filterstorm.
+(Click here to learn how to use Superimpose to blend multiple iPhone photos.)

 Do you use any iPhone photography accessories?